 Someday I keep telling myself I am just going to put a slender Christmas tree on each side of the front door!
 I have so many great ideas, but there is only one Christmas season each year!
 Just wait until you see what I do next year!

 I had been wanting to make a Christmas ornament topiary for a long time, and finally a couple of years ago I found the right combination of ornaments to create mine!
 I finally settled on these red and gold ornaments and went to work!
 To tell the truth, I had these ornaments for a few weeks before I began this project, but on this particular day my Mother informed me that my Dad had been feisty, and didn’t I have a project for him!
 This is what sometimes happens when your parents live in the apartment above your garage.

 This post contains some affiliate links for your convenience.
+If you make a purchase, I receive a small commision.
 Click here to read my full disclosure policy.

 I am going to put my topiary in one of my urns by my front door.
-I usually have sansevieria in these pots, but I pulled them out and put them in the back yard for the holiday season.
+I usually have sansevieria in these pots, but I pulled them out and put them in the backyard for the holiday season.

 This is how the inside of my urn looks, the foam and the rocks surround my plant when it is in the urn, for this application, I wedged a square of styrofoam firmly into the urn.

 This is how my topiary looks.
 If not holding the bottom ornament, they would slide right down the dowel.
 The dowel I used is three feet long.
 I did not have to cut mine, but you might have to trim one down depending upon the depth of the container you are putting your topiary into.

 I could simply push my dowel rod down through the cube of styrofoam and down to the bottom of the urn.